-The UK-headquartered organization now has recruitment offices in Australia, Canada, Denmark, Finland, France, Germany, India, Ireland, Israel, Italy, Japan, Holland, Hong Kong, Norway, Poland, Spain, South Africa, South Korea, Russia, Sweden, and the United States.
+The UK-headquartered organization now has recruitment offices in Australia, Canada, Denmark, Finland, France, Germany, Ireland, Israel, Italy, Japan, Holland, Hong Kong, Norway, Poland, Spain, South Africa, South Korea, Russia, Sweden, and the United States.
 With nearly 700 trained staff, more than 30 destinations, hundreds of project options, and nearly 100,000 volunteers from over 40 countries to date, Projects Abroad has become the largest international volunteer organization worldwide.

 Projects Abroad in the Global Economy

 Projects Abroad helps create local employment wherever it sends volunteers.
 The organization directly employs many people who live in these areas and also indirectly creates work through the services provided for Projects Abroad volunteers.
 Projects Abroad has also devolved various "Head Office" functions, such as management accountancy in Mongolia and design work in Mexico.

 Because Projects Abroad works with local colleagues at all levels, the organization’s extensive network of local knowledge enables Projects Abroad to channel the skills of its volunteers to places they are really needed.

 Projects Abroad volunteers can enjoy the flexibility of selecting a start date, end date, destination and project that best aligns with their schedule, interests, and qualifications.
 With a presence in more than 30 destinations worldwide and hundreds of projects covering 15 different fields of interest, volunteers have a variety of options.